-Nose bleeds, swallowing problems, ear infections: When head and neck problem won't go away, your child can suffer on a daily basis.
-It may be time to see a children's ear, nose and throat (ENT) specialist.
+Nosebleeds, swallowing problems, ear infections: When head and neck problems won't go away, your child can suffer daily.
+It may be time to see a children's ear, nose, and throat (ENT) specialist.

-At UVA, our expert pediatric ENT specialists (called otolaryngologists) create custom treatment plans for your child and support their special emotional needs.
+At UVA Health Children's, our expert pediatric ENT specialists (called otolaryngologists) create custom treatment plans for your child and support their special emotional needs.
 We have access to the latest research and the newest resources, helping us provide the most advanced options.

-Our team also works with other specialists at UVA Children's, like audiologists and speech-language pathologists.
+Our team also works with other specialists at UVA Health Children's, like audiologists and speech-language pathologists.
 Through these partnerships, we've created specialty care teams for your child's particular needs, including: